Austin Hedges Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have the 14th-ranked team ERA among all MLB pitching staffs (4.05).
+- The Brewers' 4.09 team ERA ranks 14th among all MLB pitching staffs.

-- The Brewers rank 23rd in baseball in home runs surrendered (106 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (107 total, 1.3 per game).

-- Burnes (5-5) gets the starting nod for the Brewers in his 17th start of the season.
-He has a 4.10 ERA in 94 1/3 innings pitched, with 89 strikeouts.

-- In his most recent appearance on Sunday against the Cleveland Guardians, the right-hander went 5 2/3 innings, giving up four earned runs while surrendering eight hits.
+- In his most recent outing on Monday against the New York Mets, the righty tossed 6 1/3 innings, giving up one earned run while surrendering three hits.

+- The 33-year-old has an ERA of 4.57, with 7.4 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.